Chbab Srey: Domestic violence

-According the human rights advocate Kek Galabru, there is a widespread and long-lasting subservience and inferiority of women to men that makes the issue of domestic violence in Cambodia a complex issue.
+According to the human rights advocate Kek Galabru, there is a widespread and long-lasting subservience and inferiority of women to men that makes the issue of domestic violence in Cambodia a complex issue.
 The traditional Chbab Srey has taught women in Cambodia to be subservient to men and allowed a marital exemption for rape for generations.
 For that reason, the Chbab Srey has been accused of encouraging a culture of domestic violence in Cambodia.

 Empowerment of women

 More generally, feminist voices have arisen in recent years in Cambodia to question to general vision of women imposed by the Chbab Srey.
-Beyond the legal dictates, the Chbab Srey "stifles women’s ability to pursue their own goals and aspirations in life" according to Khmer activist Kounila Keo.
+Beyond the legal dictates, the Chbab Srey "stifles women's ability to pursue their own goals and aspirations in life" according to Khmer activist Kounila Keo.